qcri/Kunafa/README.md

 A python script using perf and PMU to monitor memory bandwidth, cache, and other performance metrics.

 # Why use it?
-Currently, cluster monitoring or job tracing only focus on few metrics like CPU utilization and memory capacity usage, which are useful and not sufficient for in-deepth analysis.
+Currently, cluster monitoring or job tracing focus on few metrics like CPU utilization and memory capacity usage, which are useful and not sufficient for in-depth analysis.
 We build this tool for cluster administrators to collect more useful information at near-zero overhead.

 The tool reads the Performance Monitoring Unit (PMU) periodically, and calculates several node-wide performance metrics for each computing node:

 1. Retired Instructions (Insns), the total instructions executed on the node.
 If there are 2 sockets and 12 cores for each, then this value is the sum of 24 cores.
 2. Cycles (Cycles), the total active cycles on the node.
 IO wait leads to CPU stall while memory wait does not.
-So a 100% utilized core is not neccessary to be running computation all the time.
+So a 100% utilized core is not necessary to be running computation all the time.
 3. Memory Instructions (MemIns), the total instruction for memory access.
-This is the sum of read and write operations to L1 data cache.
+This is the sum of read and write operations to the L1 data cache.
 4. Last-level cache references (LLC-Ref), the references to LLC.
 5. Last-level cache misses (LLC-Mis), the misses to LLC. *LLC-Mis/LLC-Ref=LLC Miss Rate*.
 Note that this value does not reflect the behavior of hardware prefetcher.
-6. Main memory read (DRAM-R), the data volume read from main memory.
+6. Main memory reads (DRAM-R), the data volume read from main memory.
-7. Main memory write (DRAM-W), the data volume write to main memory.
+7. Main memory writes (DRAM-W), the data volume write to main memory.
 8. PCIe-R, experimental feature
 9. PCIe-W, experimental feature
 10. Netif_rx, experimental feature